-External service provider means a service provider autonomous and unrelated to the Beneficiary Undertaking, and is registered with the Intermediate Body to provide services under this Grant Scheme.
+External service provider means a consultancy Service Provider autonomous and unrelated to the Beneficiary Undertaking, and is registered with the Intermediate Body to provide consultancy services under this Grant Scheme.

-Unrelated to the Beneficiary - the fact that the buyer does not control the seller, is not sufficient for fulfilling this criteria.
+Unrelated to the Beneficiary - the fact that the buyer does not control the seller is not sufficient for fulfilling this criteria.
 The parties have to be unrelated.
-For that, there should be no influence (decisive or not) on the composition, voting or decisions of the organs of an undertaking.
+For that, there should be no influence (decisive or not) on the composition, voting or decisions of the organs of an Undertaking.